AnimatedSwine37/p4gpc.tinyadditions/README.md

 ## Current features

-- Control the game by typing select, start, up, down, left, right, square, cross/X, circle/O and triangle (equivalent to playing with a keyboard or a controller)
+- Control the game by typing select, start, up, down, left, right, square, cross/X, circle/O and triangle (equivalent to playing with a keyboard or a controller) or by typing the name of the action you want to do in the battle menu (Analysis, Tactics, Guard etc.)
 - Set the channel to act as a bot and the channel that the bot reads messages from in the Config panel

 The link to generate an OAuth token connected to the Twitch account that will read the messages can be found [here](https://twitchapps.com/tmi/).